prs-eth/Marigold-DC/README.md

 By default, the code runs with `bfloat16` precision on supported GPUs, enabling faster inference with negligible accuracy loss while preserving sufficient gradient precision for backpropagation.
 Full-precision inference in `float32` can be re-enabled by specifying the `--use_full_precision` flag.

-In addition, a lightweight [Tiny VAE](https://github.com/madebyollin/taesd) (the default for CPU processing) can also be enabled on GPU by setting the `--use_tiny_vae` flag.
+In addition, a lightweight [Tiny VAE](https://github.com/madebyollin/taesd) (the suggested option for CPU processing) can also be enabled on GPU by setting the `--use_tiny_vae` flag.
 Note that this comes at the cost of prediction quality.

 Compiling the model can further improve inference speed, but again at the cost of performance.
 This is most beneficial when the same pipeline instance is used repeatedly, and can be achieved by calling `torch.compile` after the pipeline has been loaded: